-Other types of roses – such as floribunda, polyantha, landscape and everblooming old garden roses – generally require less-drastic pruning.
-But they still benefit from pruning to improve their shape or control their size when necessary.
+Other types of roses – such as floribunda, polyantha, landscape and repeat-blooming old garden roses – generally require less drastic pruning but still benefit from pruning to improve their shape or control their size when necessary.

 If you have purchased or intend to purchase new rose bushes, you don’t have to worry about pruning them.
-Newly purchased roses already have been pruned and require no further pruning.
+Newly purchased roses have already been pruned, and no further pruning is required.

-When you prune roses, use sharp, by-pass-type, hand pruners that make clean cuts and minimize damage to the stems when they cut.
-You always should wear a sturdy pair of leather gloves and long sleeves because no matter how careful you are, thorny roses can painfully puncture or scratch your hands and arms.
+When you prune, use sharp bypass-type hand pruners that make clean cuts and minimize damage to the stems.
+I always wear a sturdy pair of leather gloves and long sleeves because no matter how careful you are, thorny roses can painfully puncture or scratch your hands and arms.
 If you need to cut canes larger than one-half inch in diameter, use loppers.